programminghistorian/jekyll/lessons/cleaning-data-with-openrefine.md

 **Exporting your cleaned data**

-Since you first loaded your data into OpenRefine, all cleaning operations have been performed in the software memory, leaving your original data set untouched.
-If you want to save the data that you have been cleaning, you need to export them by clicking on the ‘Export’ menu top-right of the screen.
-OpenRefine supports a large variety of formats, such as [CSV][], HTML or Excel: select whatever suits you best or add your own export template by clicking ‘Templating’.
-You can also export your project in the internal OpenRefine format in order to share it with others.
+Since you first loaded your data into `OpenRefine`{.filename}, all cleaning operations have been performed in the software memory, leaving your original data set untouched.
+If you want to save the data that you have been cleaning, you need to export them by clicking on the ‘Export’ menu top-right of the screen. `OpenRefine`{.filename} supports a large variety of formats, such as [CSV][], HTML or Excel: select whatever suits you best or add your own export template by clicking ‘Templating’.
+You can also export your project in the internal `OpenRefine`{.filename}
+format in order to share it with others.

 **Building on top of your cleaned data**

-Once your data has been cleaned, you can take the next step and explore other exciting features of OpenRefine.
-The user community of OpenRefine has developed two particularly interesting extensions which allow you to link your data to data that has already been published on the Web.
+Once your data has been cleaned, you can take the next step and explore other exciting features of `OpenRefine`{.filename}.
+The user community of `OpenRefine`{.filename} has developed two particularly interesting extensions which allow you to link your data to data that has already been published on the Web.
 The [RDF Refine extension][] transforms plaintext keywords into URLs.
 The [NER extension][] allows you to apply named-entity recognition (NER), which identifies keywords in flowing text and gives them a URL.

 **Conclusions**